Posted in:

 Small but varied

 Bregenzerwald (“The forest of Bregenz”), which extends from Lake Constance to the border with Tirol, is a bit different from the postcard images usually associated with Austria.
 You can travel from the seaside to the high mountains within a few miles.
 The cultural landscape has a few surprises installed for us, as they adhere to different architectural traditions in this part of Austria.
-Rather than what we are used to seeing, for example, Styria or Salzburg.
+Rather than what we are used to seeing, as in, for example Styria or Salzburg.
 Moreover, the inhabitants of Vorarlberg also speak different German dialects here.
 Alemannic is the same dialect used in Switzerland, which differs slightly from the Bavarian-speaking rest of Austria.
-No worries, we communicated fine with the locals using the usual “standard German” or even in English at the tourist resorts.
+No worries, we comunicated fine with the locals using the usual “standard Germ or even in English at the tourist resorts.
 Another delight was that it felt quieter and less hectic here than in the more touristy parts of Austria.
 Hence, this region is for you if you want to hike on less-beaten tracks or visit uncrowded sights.

 < Click on the images to enlarge >